 If a debtor fails to provide the required forms of identification, the trustee may proceed with the normal questioning at the § 341(a) meeting but must continue the meeting to the trustee's next scheduled meeting date for production of the identification.
 At the trustee's discretion, the trustee may allow the debtor to present the required identification at the trustee's office before the next scheduled meeting.
 If the debtor provides the required documentation at the trustee's office, the trustee should have the continued meeting deemed concluded, provided that there are no other pending issues that warrant holding the meeting.
-The trustee must have procedures in place to note in the debtor's case file that the debtor's identification and social security number matched the petition and that the continued meeting was cancelled.
+The trustee must have procedures in place to note in the debtor's case file that the debtor's identification and social security number matched the § 341(a) meeting notice and that the continued meeting was canceled.

-In cases where the debtor provides an incorrect social security number, the trustee may proceed with the normal questioning at the § 341(a) meeting but must continue the meeting and instruct the debtor to file an amended petition before the next scheduled meeting, and to provide copies to all creditors, the trustee, United States Trustee, and the three major credit reporting agencies.
-Also, the trustee must instruct the debtor to send a "Notice of Correction of Social Security Number in Bankruptcy Filing" along with a file-stamped copy of the amended petition to the credit reporting agencies and the United States Trustee.
+In cases where the debtor provides an incorrect social security number, the trustee may proceed with the normal questioning at the § 341(a) meeting but must continue the meeting and instruct the debtor to: (1) submit an amended verified statement before the next scheduled meeting, with notice of the correct number to all creditors, the trustee, and the United States Trustee, and (2) file with the court a redacted copy of the notice, showing only the last four digits of the social security number and a certificate of service with the court.
+When the mistake occurs in the last four digits that appear on the petition, the trustee should instruct the debtor to file an amended petition and notice all parties with a file-stamped copy of the amended petition.